 Directors who are also employees of the Company do not receive additional compensation for service as directors.
-For fiscal 2012, we paid our non-employee directors the following compensation:
+Effective September 17, 2013, we pay our non-employee directors the following compensation:

-- an annual retainer of \$45,000 for the lead director and \$40,000 for the other non-employee directors - a grant under our 2007 equity incentive plan of an aggregate 3,075 shares of common stock, which vested immediately and were measured at a fair market value of \$8.45 per share (which represents the closing price of our common stock at the date of grant)
+- an annual retainer of \$55,000 for the lead director and \$50,000 for the other non-employee directors - a grant under our 2007 equity incentive to each director of 1,000 shares of common stock.
+Granted shares of common stock were measured at a fair market value of \$18.84 per share based upon the closing price of our common stock at the date of grant.

-The following table shows the total compensation earned by our non-employee directors in fiscal 2012 for their service on our board.
+The following table shows the total compensation earned by our non-employee directors in fiscal 2014 for their service on our board.